1966 Alabama gubernatorial election: Results by county

-African American voters
+Analysis

 Neither James D. Martin nor Lurleen Wallace sought support from African American voters, many of whom had been registered in the previous year due to the Selma to Montgomery marches and subsequent Voting Rights Act.
 George Wallace kept the racial issue alive when he signed state legislation to nullify desegregation guidelines between Alabama cities and counties and the former United States Department of Health, Education, and Welfare.
 Wallace claimed that the law would thwart the national government from intervening in schools.
 Critics denounced Wallace's "political trickery" and expressed alarm at the potential forfeiture of federal funds.
 Martin accused the Democrats of "playing politics with your children" and "neglecting academic excellence."